cbpos1989/OffRoadTracker/README.md

 2.Custom user markers
 *Make route markers persistent (possibly on server) *Various different types of images for different types of markers (Views, hazards, shortcut, etc.)
+*Only draw markers that are near the user’s location.
 3.Live Compass
-*Orientation style compass for increased navigation.
+*Compass will feature on main map screen and will be clickable to bring up a larger version.
 4.Main Menu
-*Text Field that will allow user to predefine coordinates *Button to Download Map
+*Button to Download Map
-*Download Map
+5.Download Map
 *Allow user to enter coordinates and zoom level to download map tile.
-*User can download as many tiles as needed.
+*User can download as many tiles as needed. (not sure if compliant with T&C of Google API) 6.User Details
-5.User Details
 *Allow user to setup up user profile
 *Profile Image
 *Name